 Bibury

-There is something so romantic, whimiscal and other worldly about this place, and, I’m sure that you can understand why it almost reduced me to tears.
+There is something so romantic, whimiscal, and otherworldly about this place.
+We are sure that you can understand why it reduced Nicola to tears.

 Be sure to stop at The Swan Hotel to grab a bite to eat and check out the trout farm nearby.